fspms/firefly-iii-ai/README.md

 - **Webhook Independence**: Tag filtering only affects the `/process-existing` endpoint, not webhook processing
 - **New Transactions**: All new transactions via webhook are processed automatically
 - **Tag Required**: The `TAG_FILTER` variable must be set to use the `/process-existing` endpoint
+- **Latest Transactions**: By default, only the 100 most recent transactions are processed per check
+- **Configurable Limit**: Use `TAG_LIMIT` to adjust the maximum number of transactions processed

 ## Debug Mode